wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 the ID before overwriting it with its own.
 In addition, physical machines can be identified by reading the procfs file /proc/self/cgroup, and the host machine's identity is recorded in the entry "instance root ID".
-The paper verifies this technique with an I/O side-channel exposed in /proc/stat, but no details were revealed
+The paper verifies this technique with an I/O side-channel exposed in /proc/stat, but no details were revealed (I think they just let one function write some data into the disk, and let the other check /proc/state for disk I/O. If the numbers are consistent with the amount of data written by I/O, then we can conclude that both instances are on the same physical machine.
+This is partially due to the fact that containers, at the time of writing this paper, do not shadow the procfs for system statistics, which allows containerized processes using this as a side-channel).